HackYourFuture/hackyourfuture.github.io/api/README.md

 ## Development

-If you want to start development you can run `npm dev`.
+If you want to start development you can run `npm run dev`.
 This would:

 - Start a fake `ses` provider